 Websites fail to rank for a variety of reasons.
-When you have just launched your website, it’s easy to miss important elements and wonder where you have gone wrong.
-If you are sure you're writing content using on-page SEO Best Practices and you're still frustrated that you aren't getting any results, consider these possibilities:
+When you have just launched your Website, it's easy to overlook important elements and wonder where you have gone wrong.
+If you are sure you're writing content using on-page SEO Best Practices and you're still frustrated that you aren't getting any results, consider these possibilities below.

 SEO is not an overnight process.
 It takes time to research, create, and implement an effective content strategy.
-Then, it takes even more time for Google to realize these changes have been made and then you have to wait for the search engine to determine if you are really providing new value.
+Then, it takes even more time for Google to identify these changes have been made.
+Then you have to wait for the search engine to determine if your content adds value to internet users' queries.

 According to an Ahrefs study, only 5.7% of all newly published pages will get to Google Top 10 within a year.
 The same study found that, on average, it takes anywhere from 2 to 6 months to rank in Google's Top 10.

 The more competitive your target keywords are, the more SEO work it will take for your Website to reach the first page.
 In other words, the tougher the competition, the stronger your Website needs to be in order to rank on the first page.

 If your Website isn't ranking for its target keywords, it could be that Google doesn't clearly understand the context of your content.
 Analyze your competitors using SEO software like SEOquake to understand how competitive a keyword is before creating content and building links.
 Then take time to read the relevant content that is ranking for that term.
 You may find it's easier to rank for a long-tailed keyword with lower volume rather than a high volume, highly competitive word.